alexburrell/thai-time/README.md

 - Explanatory graphic about what the heck is going on with Thai time
 - Cover the different possible ways to say times
-- Add transcriptions (and ability to hide transcriptions)
 - Make it pretty
 - How to read the transcriptions
 - Link to Google Translate for pronunciation